Seaspan ULC

 Seaspan ULC (formerly Seaspan Marine Corporation) provides marine-related services to the Pacific Northwest.
-Within the Group are three shipyards, an intermodal ferry and car float business, along with a tug and barge transportation company that serves both domestic and international markets.
-Seaspan, is part of the Washington Companies that are owned by Dennis Washington.
+Within the Group are three (3) shipyards, an intermodal ferry and car float business, along with a tug and barge transportation company that serves both domestic and international markets.
+Seaspan is part of The Washington Companies that is owned by Dennis Washington.
 Kyle Washington (son of Dennis Washington), is the Executive Chairman of Seaspan, who has become a Canadian citizen.

 Seaspan ULC was formerly known as Seaspan Marine Corporation, and prior to that Washington Marine Group.

 Marine transportation

 Seaspan ULC

-Seaspan ULC has evolved into a prominent marine transportation company serving the West Coast of North America with a large tugboat and barge fleet.
+Seaspan ULC evolved into a prominent marine transportation company serving the West Coast of North America with a large tugboat and barge fleet.
 Seaspan's barges haul forestry materials (logs, wood chips, hog fuel, lumber, pulp, paper and newsprint), minerals (construction aggregate and limestone), railcars, plus machinery, fuel and supplies to coastal communities.
 Seaspan also provides ship docking services to the Ports of Vancouver, Victoria, Esquimalt and other BC out ports.